SPARTAN: A Sparse Transformer World Model Attending to What Matters: Background

-Intuitively, solving this optimisation amounts to pruning out spurious edges and interventions, and finding a model that can explain the data with the \textit{sparsest} causal graph and intervention targets.
-Analogously, we apply sparsity regularisation in the setting of learning \textit{local} causal models.
-As discussed above, local causal graphs and intervention targets are \textit{induced} by the state.
-Here, the goal is to infer the sparsest graph at each timestep such that the next observation can be explained.
-To this end, we modify the optimisation objective for \textit{local} causal discovery: instead of minimising the size of a fixed global causal graph and intervention targets, we propose to minimise the \textit{expected} number of edges and targets with respect to the data distribution where the causal edges and intervention targets are built dynamically at each timestep.
-In Sec. \ref{sec:acronym}, we present our main model, \acronym, which is an instantiation of this idea using a Transformer-based architecture.
+Analogously to standard causal discovery, our goal is to infer the sparsest graph at each timestep, such that the next observation can be explained.
+In the local case, the optimisation objective for \textit{local} causal discovery is to minimise the \textit{expected} number of edges and targets with respect to the data distribution, where the causal edges and intervention targets are state-dependent and are built dynamically at each timestep. \cite{hwang2024finegrained} provides a theoretical analysis of the conditions under which local causal structures can be identified using sparse regularisation.